 Yes, it is concrete and man-made (more on heading out to the desert and the other side of Dubai here), but for most visitors, they will at some point plan to stop by and spend some time exploring in and around the Dubai Mall and the surrounding Downtown Dubai area.

-Far more than just a shopping centre, this mega 5.9 million square foot retail complex has over 1,200 outlets and 200 dining spots making it the biggest indoor venue in Dubai (excluding Dubai Airport which is over 18 m sq ft!!).
+Far more than just a shopping centre, this mega 5.9 million square foot retail complex has over 1,200 outlets and 200 dining spots, making it the biggest indoor venue in Dubai (excluding Dubai Airport, which is a staggering 18 million sq ft!!).

 We have a complete guide on how to plan your visit to the top attractions in Dubai Mall here.

 - Top 10 Children’s Activities in Dubai Mall

 - Dining Time!
 Family-Friendly Dining In Dubai Mall